 Senegal have invoked Fifa's five-day rule after claiming they were not sent details of Cisse's condition.

-the club said they were, "dismayed and angry at the position adopted by the Senegalese Federation".
+In a statement the club said they were, "dismayed and angry at the position adopted by the Senegalese Federation".

 Newcastle's last six league games